 Symptoms of affection may vary greatly.
 Facial numbness, excruciating headaches, lightning type pain into the face and head, tinnitus, involuntary tear secretion, salivary gland pain, hyperacusis, hearing loss, palatal numbness, and more, are potential symptoms that I’ve seen in my office.
 Some of this occurs due to the trigeminal nerve’s relations to the pterygopalatine and submandibular ganglions that spreads into the salivary & lacrimal glands, palate, and due to its control over the tensor tympani and tensor veil palatini muscles which controls sound modulation in the ear.

 There are two main entrapment points for the trigeminal nerve.
-One is behind the mandibular ramus; the auriculotemporal part of the V3 mandibular branch.
+One is behind the mandibular ramus; the auriculotemporal part of the V3 mandibular branch (this is also called «Costen’s syndrome»).
 Excessive retraction of the mandible may compress this nerve between the mandibular ramus and temporal bone.
 This can be confirmed either by purposely retracting the jaw during opening and closing of the mouth, or by pushing into the nerve manually with your fingers.
-If this reproduces the symptoms in question, it is indeed affected, meaning it’s being compressed due to a continuous retracted position of the mandible.
+If this reproduces the symptoms in question, it is indeed affected, meaning it’s being compressed due to a continuously retracted position of the mandible.
+Information on how to deal with this is the main topic of this article, and will be addressed shortly, in the ‘Correctives’ section.

 Secondly, the buccal nerve may be entrapped between the superior and inferior heads of the lateral pterygoid muscle.
 The buccal nerve is yet another part of the V3 mandibular branch, and may lead to the same symptoms as already mentioned, as nerve compression almost always spread to nearby structures (i.e sciatic compression within the piriformis spreading to the calf).
 Confirmation of this nerve’s affection may be performed by forcibly protracting the jaw against a resistance (don’t cheat by clenching your hyoid muscles).
 If the pain is reproduced, the buccal nerve is probably entrapped.